sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

 # LLM proxy

-> WARNING: This project is currently a work in progress - reach out to #wg-llm-proxy for more information.
+> WARNING: This project is currently a work in progress - reach out to #wg-cody-gateway for more information.

 LLM Proxy is a managed proxy service that routes requests to various LLM backends such as Anthropic and OpenAI (coming soon).
 It is intended for use by both Sourcegraph.com and individual Sourcegraph instances such as Sourcegraph Cloud and on-premises instances.
 In general, we have two LLM Proxy instances running:

-- `completions.sourcegraph.com` - for production usage
+- `cody-gateway.sourcegraph.com` - for production usage
-- `completions.sgdev.org` - for development and testing
+- `cody-gateway.sgdev.org` - for development and testing

 Contents: